 A chain of pristine blue lakes, fed by several rivers, runs the length of the Valley, moderating both the intense summer heat and chilly winter air.
 Viticulturists throughout the Okanagan depend on the moisture moderated climate.
 Intense sunlight and minimal rainfall allow the grapes to ripen to their full maturity, while cool nights help them to retain high acidity.

-Click here for a look at the organic vineyards around the Okanagan Valley growing grapes exclusively for Summerhill wines.
+Read about the local Okanagan Valley organic vineyards growing grapes exclusively for Summerhill wines.